 Pumping lowers the potentiometric surface in the aquifer, diverting flow toward the well.
 This diversion can occur vertically as well as horizontally, so that pumping in one aquifer can affect water levels and flow directions in another aquifer.
 As a result, pumping in a bedrock aquifer can eventually lower the water table in surficial aquifers.
 Some bedrock aquifers provide recharge to surface water bodies such as fens.
 As mentioned, the five calcareous fens within the District are recharged from groundwater.
 The hydraulics of these fens may be affected by pumping.
-Because of these relationships, all requests for new groundwater appropriations and amendments to existing permits must be reviewed and approved by the DNR.
-During the review process, and prior to making judgments on the sustainability of an appropriation application (new or existing), the DNR reviews potentiometric surface levels, effects of seasonal pumping, proximity to existing appropriations, and total aquifer appropriations.
+This is just one reason all new groundwater appropriation requests must be approved by the DNR prior to constructing pumping wells.
+During the approval process, and prior to making judgments on the sustainability of a new appropriation, the DNR reviews potentiometric surface levels, effects of Because of these relationships, all requests for new groundwater appropriations and amendments to existing permits must be reviewed and approved by the DNR.
+During the review process, and prior to making judgments on the sustainability of an appropriation application (new or existing), the

+DNR reviews potentiometric surface levels, effects of seasonal pumping, proximity to existing appropriations, and total aquifer appropriations.